-Frosty Boy's extensive menu, including vegan and gluten free options make it a much-loved ice cream stop among locals.
+Frosty Boy's extensive menu, including vegan and gluten free options, make it a well-loved ice cream stop among locals.

 Photo by Alycia Choroszucha

-With two locations in Grand Rapids and Rockford, Frosty Boy is a local hot spot for dessert.
+With two locations in Grand Rapids (open March-October) and Rockford (April-September), Frosty Boy is a local hot spot for dessert.
 Frosty Boy is probably best known for its unique lemon-flavored soft serve ice cream.
 For those with dietary restrictions, all of Frosty Boy’s soft serve ice cream is also gluten-free.
 They also offer vegan/dairy-free soft serve, gluten-free cake and waffle cones, and vegan/gluten-free shakes and flurries.

 What locals say: